ms0510k/Relation_Network/README.md

 # Relation Network
-This is an implementation of Neuro-Symbolic Unification Model.
-If you have any questions or comments, please fell free to contact us by email [rjs951001@gmail.com].
+If you have any questions or comments, please fell free to contact us by email [leewangon@gmail.com].

 # Data description
 data/<DATASETS>/